-These Southern-style fried potatoes with onions are the best skillet potatoes!
-They’re golden brown, smothered and pack lots of crisp flavor!
+These Country Fried Potatoes and onions are the best skillet potatoes you’ll ever try!
+They’re pan-fried, golden brown, smothered and pack lots of crisp flavor!

-First, heat up some oil in a skillet on medium high heat.
+- First, heat your oil in a skillet on medium high heat.

-Then, add your 1/4 inch sliced potatoes and fry!
+- Then, add 1/4 inch sliced potatoes and fry!

-Half way through, you’ll add in the diced onion.
+- Half way through, add in the diced onion.

 You’ll want to use a sweet onion, such as Vidalia, for this recipe.